TheRealRedRiver559/Asyncio-IRC/README.md

 ![image](https://github.com/TheRealRedRiver559/Asyncio-TCP/assets/80642468/3ef6d58b-c7da-46ff-9c37-bc90662d265a)
 ![image](https://github.com/TheRealRedRiver559/Asyncio-TCP/assets/80642468/f5641986-9837-49f9-bfd1-53ce6ff964c4)
 ![image](https://github.com/TheRealRedRiver559/Asyncio-TCP/assets/80642468/6422c391-018c-4da7-88c2-6c3801c2bee0)
-There is a CLI version, but in this branch that has not been updated yet.
+There is a CLI version, but in this branch, it has not been updated yet.
-The server has features such as settings window, a connect and login page and many more useful features.
-This is still in devolupment, but I am adding more every week.
+The server has features such as a settings window, a connect and login page, and many more useful features.
+This is still in development, but I am adding more every week.
 Recently I have been working on a context menu for users and channel to make it easier to add, message, and join channels or users.

 ## Command Usage
-The defualt commands are structured as follows:
+The default commands are structured as follows:

 - `help`: Display a list of available commands and their usages.
 - `channel`:Display a list of public or available channels to join